Help us improve

 From claude-swe-workflows

-Orchestrates full project lifecycle: batches tickets, implements via /implement-batch, runs smoke tests, executes quality pipeline (refactor, review-arch/test/doc/release).
-Autonomous from tickets to release-ready code.
+Orchestrates full-lifecycle project workflow: batches tickets, implements via /implement-batch, runs smoke tests, then executes quality pipeline (refactor, review-arch, review-test, tidy-docs, review-release).
+Maximizes autonomy with andon cord escalation.

 Orchestrates an entire project from tickets to release-ready code.
 Implements batched tickets via `/implement-batch`, runs smoke tests, then executes a comprehensive quality pipeline.
 Maximizes autonomy — the andon cord is the only planned escalation path.